jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 * `memory-reservation` (int): The amount of memory reserved for the service on the hosting VM.
-Make sure to set this to the lowest realistic number, as it affects how many services can be started on a single VM, and thus how many VMs need to be available for hosting CloudFlow services.
+Make sure to set this to the lowest realistic number, as it affects how many services can be started on a single VM, and thus how many VMs need to be available for hosting SemWES services.
 (You as a user won't see anything of these VMs.)
 Use the `docker stats` command locally to determine how much your service needs.
 Note that this is not a hard limit, so the service will be allowed to allocate more memory.